Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 I want to take you back.

-This is when Ebola, I first started talking about it after having discovered it uh breaking out, if you will, in Africa.
+This is when Ebola, I first started talking about it after having discovered it breaking out, if you will, in Africa.

-You have to stop the spread, which means you have to shut down airports.
+have to stop the spread, which means you have to shut down airports.

-But somebody got on an airplane to Lagos, Nigeria, and that's all it has taken.
+And this is what some of these original three African countries did, but somebody got on an airplane to Lagos, Nigeria, and that's all it has taken.

 Now everybody is worried that this thing could become global.